CSUFSlater/csufslater.github.io/index.md

 ### Lab 12

   * Lab 12, part 1 had to be my overall favorite due to it creating graphics like a gradient image which was a really fun and new experience.
+In addition, it was also a somewhat challenging lab as the image had to be exactly the same as the expected output image.
 It was amazing to see how the image changed when I changed some of the code and it turned into a completely different image.
 This had to be the most fun and entertaining lab out of all the 12 labs we did throughout the semester due to the fact that had the opportunity to experiment with graphic design.
     (See Below)

 ![Lab 12 Gradient Image](gradient.png)